EvanDyson/AttackOnCollege/Sprint 3/Sprint3.md

 ## Front-End Documentation

+### New Pages / Changes
 Below will list the new pages that have been created this sprint and what each page's functionality is.
+For the linking on this sprint, we were able to successfully link the following pages to the backend: Login, User Profile, Register.
+For next sprint we will finish the linking on these pages: Add assignment, Add course, Achievement.

 #### Header
 The header has been edited to add two new buttons.